 Design: Replication and extension

 We summarized the experimental design in Tables 4, 5, 6, and 7.
 To conduct a replication of the four studies in the original article, we ran the four studies together in a single data collection.
 The display of scenarios and conditions were counterbalanced using the randomizer “evenly present” function in Qualtrics.
 Scenarios were presented in random order and participants were randomly and evenly assigned into different conditions.
-This method was previously tested successfully in many of the replications and extensions conducted by our team (e.g., Adelina & Feldman, 2021; Vonasch et al., 2022; Yeung & Feldman, 2022), and is especially powerful in addressing concerns about the target sample (e.g., naivety and attentiveness) when some studies replicate successful whereas others do not, as well in drawing inferences about the links between the different studies and consistency in participants’ responding to similar decision-making paradigms.
+This method was previously tested successfully in many of the replications and extensions conducted by our team (e.g., Adelina & Feldman, 2021; Vonasch et al., 2022; Yeung & Feldman, 2022).
+The methodology is especially powerful in addressing potential concerns about the target sample (e.g., naivety and attentiveness), such as when some studies in the target article replicate successfully whereas others from the same article do not, which suggests that it is likely the failed study that is the cause for the failure rather than the participants’ characteristics.
+This methodology also allows for examining possible links between the different studies and the consistency in participants’ responding to similar decision-making paradigms.

 Table 4